Walter White (Breaking Bad): Season 2

 Walter's "blue meth" becomes incredibly popular, to the point that Hank takes notice and raids Tuco's operation.
 A paranoid Tuco evades the bust, carjacks Jesse, and kidnaps Walter.
 He brings them to an isolated house in the desert, planning to take them deep into Mexico where they would be forced to cook their blue meth for the cartel.
 After a failed attempt to poison Tuco, they manage to escape on foot.
 Hank, who had been searching for Jesse, spots his car at the house and kills Tuco in a gunfight.
 Walter takes off all his clothes in a grocery store in order to explain his disappearance by claiming that he had gone into a fugue state as a result of his cancer medication and simply wandered off.

 Walter finds out that his cancer is in remission, and plans to leave the meth business again after selling the final 38 lb (17 kg) of meth.
-He hires an unscrupulous criminal attorney named Saul Goodman (Bob Odenkirk) to cover his involvement in the drug trade and launder his drug money.
+He hires an unscrupulous criminal attorney named Saul Goodman (Bob Odenkirk), to cover his involvement in the drug trade and launder his drug money.
 The Better Call Saul episode "Breaking Bad" expands on Walter's and Saul's first meeting where Saul quickly deduces Walter is Heisenberg and urges him to seek higher goals with his meth business.
-Saul also has his fixer, Mike Ehrmantraut (Jonathan Banks), investigate Walter's background; Mike warns Saul that Walter is unreliable and a bad risk, but Saul goes into business with him anyway.
+Saul also has his fixer, Mike Ehrmantraut, investigate Walter's background; Mike warns Saul that Walter is unreliable and a bad risk, but Saul goes into business with him anyway.